dgruber/drmaa2os/README.md

-# drmaa2os - A Go API for OS Processes, Docker Containers, Cloud Foundry Tasks, Kubernetes Jobs, Grid Engine Jobs and more...
+# drmaa2os - A Go API for OS Processes, Docker Containers, Cloud Foundry Tasks, Kubernetes Jobs, Grid Engine Jobs, Podman containers, and more...

 _DRMAA2 for OS processes and more_